howard0911/Diffusion-Model-for-MNIST-Data/README.md

 ![alt text](/assets/output_63_0.png)

-In this demo, I am going to implement the paper Denoising Diffusion Probabilistic Models, which presented high-quality image synthesis results using diffusion probabilistic models in 2020, using MN data, which is well-formatted handwritten data.
+In this demo, I am going to implement the paper Denoising Diffusion Probabilistic Models, which presented high-quality image synthesis results using diffusion probabilistic models in 2020, using MNIST data, which is well-formatted handwritten data.

 ## Theory